DrearyLisper/sloe/README.md

 # Sloe: Purely functional language

-Sloe is a simple purely functional language based on lambda-calculus.
+Sloe is simple purely functional language based on lambda-calculus.
 It uses [Lambda](https://github.com/DrearyLisper/lambda) as dependency for evaluation of lambda-expressions.

 ## Examples